core-wg/oscore/draft-ietf-core-object-security.md

 ## Test Vector 3: Key Derivation with ID Context {#key-der-kc}

 In this test vector, a Master Salt of 8 bytes and a ID Context of 8 bytes are used.
-The default values are used for AEAD Algorithm and KDF.
+The default values are used for AEAD Algorithm and HKDF.

 ### Client